-Where: = Portfolio return on Fund R{Fund}
+Where: R{Fund} = Portfolio return on Fund

-= Portfolio return on composite $R{Composite}$
+$R{Composite}$ = Portfolio return on composite

 $MV{Composite}$ = Fair value of composite

 Each individual portfolio's return is weighted according to its ingoing fair value weight.
 The total return of composite is equal to the weighted sum of the individual portfolios returns.
 Each composite's return is weighted according to its ingoing fair value weight.
 The total return of the Fund is the weighted sum composite returns.